Hawthorne001/Quaternion/README.md

   including Element ones, and generally corrupt your account in ways unexpected and hard to fix (all of that actually happened in the past).
 Do NOT run these builds if you're not prepared to deal with the problems.
-- If you understand the above, have your backups in order and are still willing to try things out or just generally help with the project - make sure to `/join #quotient:matrix.org` and have the URL you downloaded Quaternion from handy.
+- If you understand the above, have your backups in order and are still willing to try things out or just generally help with the project - make sure to `/join #quotient:matrix.org` and have the URL you downloaded Quaternion from.
 In case of trouble, ~~show this label to your doctor~~ send the URL to the binary you used in the chat room (you may need to use another client or Quaternion version for that), describe what happened and we'll try to pull you out of it.

 If you want to build Quaternion from sources, see [BUILDING.md](./BUILDING.md).